Probate: How long does it take? Key Dates You Need to Know

 4. Inheritance Tax (IHT) Payment

-• Significance: Inheritance Tax is usually due if the estate exceeds the tax-free threshold (£325,000 as of the current tax year) and there are no other exemptions or reliefs.
-The payment must be made before the Grant of Probate is issued.
+Significance: Inheritance Tax is usually due if the estate exceeds the tax-free threshold (£325,000 as of the current tax year) and there are no other exemptions or reliefs, making it vital to calculate and settle inheritance tax liabilities.
+The payment must be made before the Grant of Probate is issued, typically by the end of the sixth month after the person's death.

 5. Estate Tax Return Filing

-• Significance: For estates that exceed the tax exempt limits, an estate tax return must be filed within six months of the date of death.
+Significance: For estates that exceed the value of the estate tax-exempt limits, an estate tax return must be filed within six months of the date of death.
 This can be a significant deadline, as failing to file on time can result in substantial penalties.

 6. Valuation of the Estate

-• Significance: Accurately valuing the estate is crucial for determining the amount of IHT payable.
-This includes all assets, such as property, bank accounts, and personal possessions, as well as any debts.
+Significance: Accurately valuing the estate is crucial for determining the amount of IHT payable.
+This includes all assets, such as property, bank accounts, and personal possessions, as well as any debts, impacting the entire probate process.

 7. Filing of Final Income Tax Returns